nightscout/nightscout.github.io/docs/troubleshoot/heroku.md

 <img src="../img/TShoot57.png" style="zoom:80%;" >

-If you didn't upgrade Heroku to a hobby plan [migrate to Railway](../../../vendors/railway/migrate).
+If you didn't upgrade Heroku to a hobby plan, you need to [create a new Nightscout site](../../nightscout/new_user) and [recover your MongoDB Atlas connection string](../atlas/#recover-your-connection-string).

 If you just tried to deploy a new Nightscout site, something went wrong.
 Cleanup your Heroku apps and retry...